 Goodbye winter – Hello Spring!
-Soar through spring garden tasks with ease using this free, printable spring gardening checklist.
-Easily get ahead of garden maintenance / tasks before spring ever arrives.
+Soar through spring garden tasks easily using this free, printable spring gardening checklist.
+Easily get ahead of garden maintenance/tasks before spring ever arrives.

-Just how do you prepare a vegetable garden for spring planting?
-This easy gardening checklist will simplify things and you will have a “head start” on spring garden chores.
+How do you prepare a vegetable garden for spring planting?
+This easy gardening checklist will simplify things, and you will have a “head start” on spring garden chores.

 I love lists!
 I’m always making and using them for all my homestead projects.
 And this spring gardening checklist is no different.
 It’s full of great tips and ideas!

 No gardens are ever alike, but, using this easy checklist, it’s sure to trigger certain things you need or want to get done in your home garden.
 Enjoy it!